apervashov/finance-tracker/README.md

 # Portfolio Project

-This is a full-stack portfolio project built using TypeScript, React, Bootstrap, Toastify for the frontend, and .NET Core with Entity Framework and JWT authentication for the backend.
+This is a full-stack portfolio project built using TypeScript, React, Tailwind, Toastify for the frontend, and .NET Core with Entity Framework and JWT authentication for the backend.

 ## Table of Contents